Hematopoietic Stem Cell Transplantation (Online CE Course)

 Additional Information

-Level of Instruction: Beginning to intermediate
+Level of Instruction: Basic to intermediate

-Course description: Hematopoietic stem cell (HSC) transplantation has become a procedure that offers hope to many patients with cancer and other life-threatening diseases.
+Course Description: Hematopoietic stem cell (HSC) transplantation has become a procedure that offers hope to many patients with cancer and other life-threatening diseases.
 This course aims to provide information about the importance of HSC transplantation and the role played by the clinical laboratory in HSC collection, processing, administration, and the patient's ongoing care after transplant.
 The sources of HSCs used in transplants, their application in the treatment of malignant and nonmalignant disorders, and the complications associated with HSC transplantation are also discussed.

 How to Subscribe